 We bought a Silver Speedwell (Veronica incana) for the silver garden, which still has some holes after we yanked out the too-floppy artemesia, and lost several Lamb's Ears (Stachys byzantia).
 According to High Country Gardens Silver Speedwell has deep blue flowers held stiffly on 10” tall flower spikes and blooms in late spring, but with deadheading will keep blooming all summer.
 Sounds good.

 I also added a Salvia verticillata Purple Rain to the cart.
-I love salvias in
+I love salvias in general, and this one I find especially appealing, -- and I

 We were good, really, as the only other plant that came home with us were 2 Limelight Licorice (Helichrysum petiolare) plants for the big blue pot on the deck.
 I love this pot, so I thought we'd use it on the deck this summer before attempting another lemon tree this fall.
 The pot formerly held a Meyer lemon, which actually did well enough to produce lemons for three years, but succumbed to a combination of scale and spider mites this past winter.

-so the vegetable garden dries out a bit, and the temperatures warm enough for the pollinators to do their thing with the blackberries.
+The national weather service forecast this week is predicting overcast with a chance of showers every day this week.
+I hope we see a few more glimpses of sun, so the vegetable garden dries out a bit, and the temperatures warm enough for the pollinators to do their thing with the blackberries.
 It's soon to be summer and I have a hankering for blackberry pie.

 No comments: